Philip the Handsome: Death and aftermath

 However, Philip died suddenly at Burgos, apparently of typhoid fever, on 25 September 1506, although a poisoning (assassination) was widely spoken of at the time, and is what his wife believed to be the cause of Philip's death.
 His wife supposedly refused to allow his body to be buried or part from it for a while.
 Philip I is entombed at the Royal Chapel of Granada (Capilla Real de Granada), alongside his wife, and her parents Isabella I and Ferdinand II.
 Cauchies even proposes plague as a possible cause of death, as at this point Philip seemed to be exhausted, having overworked himself (the workload was so enormous that despite being a passionate hunter all his life, Philip was unable to exercise this hobby for just once, as he wrote to his father in July 1506) and there were known incidents of plague in the environment.
 Philip had shown a level of prudence about the food served to him: a letter of the experienced German commander Wolfgang von Fürstenberg (who commanded the Landsknechte and was attached to Philip's entourage by Maximilian) to Maximilian shows that in A Coruña, Philip ate only at Fürstenberg's table because he distrusted other sources of food.
 Nevertheless, Maximilian unhesitatingly and openly blamed Louis XII for his beloved son's death in front of the Imperial Diet.

-In the aftermath, a delegation of the States General of the Netherlands was sent to Austria to offer the regency to Maximilian.
-The depressed emperor tried to evade them to their surprise.
-In 1507, he finally received them and decided that Philip's sister, Margaret of Austria, would become the governor.
-In April 1517, the States General welcomed the appointment of another native of the Netherlands.
+Following Philip's death, a delegation of the States General of the Netherlands was sent to Austria to offer the regency to Maximilian.
+After a period of prevarication, possibly linked to his depression as a result of his son's death, Maximilian decided to appoint Philip's sister, Margaret of Austria as governor.
+In April 1507, the States General accepted the appointment.

 In Spain, hearing about Philip's death. the opponents of the Inquisition made a move.
 The marquis of Priego attacked the Inquisition's prison and liberated its prisoners.
 The procurator was arrested.
 Diego Rodríguez Lucero, the inquisitor of Cordoba, managed to flee.
 "The canons, the municipality and the nobility—the marquis of Priego and the count of Cabra—all denounced the excesses, corruption and abuses of the inquisitor".
 This later caused Ferdinand to declare Grand Inquisitor Deza to be responsible.
 Deza was forced to resign and was replaced with Cardinal Cisneros, who arrested Lucero in 1508.